Coronavirus (COVID-19): latest information and advice for Wrightington, Wigan and Leigh NHS Foundation Trust

 GENERAL ADVICE AND INFORMATION

 Advice is updated on a daily basis.
 For the most up to date please visit nhs.uk or www.gov.uk.
-Please DO NOT attend any appointment if you have symptoms (a new, continuous cough OR a high temperature) or you are self-isolating with a family member.
+Please DO NOT attend any appointment if you have symptoms (a new, continuous cough OR a high temperature OR a loss or change in your sense or smell or taste) or you are self-isolating with a family member.
 Everyone is being reminded to follow Public Health England advice.

 The WWL Maternity service remains open, however, we have been required to make some changes to how we see women, specifically in Antenatal Clinic and the community.
 If you are due to be seen by a midwife or have an Antenatal Clinic appointment one of the Midwifery team will be in contact with you.
 Some appointments will be done via phone, however some will go ahead but prior to this a midwife will call you.
 We appreciate you may be feeling anxious and have some very specific questions so please in the first instance contact your own Midwife her number is on the front of your green notes, if she is not available please contact the community hubs.